-Ability to access the NM system remotely is often vital toward effective management.
+The ability to access the NM system remotely is often vital toward effective management.
 The network administrator may not always be able to access the NM system from its main console.
 It is useful to permit him/her to access the NM system from a variety of locations, perhaps even from home.
-It is important that the administrator interact with the same kind of user interface to the NM system, regardless of where the access is from.
+It is important that the administrator interacts with the same kind of user interface to the NM system, regardless of where the access is from.
 It is also important to ensure that remote access is provided securely.
-Unauthorised persons should not be able to access the NM system and start messing with the network.
+Unauthorized persons should not be able to access the NM system and start messing with the network.

 The network traffic

 With the addition of cloud computing, the importance of effective network management continues to trend upward.
 Networks are like freeways – when there are more car lanes added to the freeway, more cars may travel that road without experiencing traffic jams.
 Network bandwidth is equivalent to the number of lanes you might have available to use during rush hour.
 However, as most of us know, when rush hour traffic hits, cars slow down and it takes longer to get anywhere.
 An efficient network has not only adequate bandwidth (enough lanes) and throughput (the road isn’t bumpy, for example), but it is also similar to driving your car on a straight road without any collisions and you get where you are going as quickly as possible.